robinmattern/AICodeR_test1-robin/docs/appinfo/d01_aicoder-info/c01_Claude-35s_Anthropic-chat_setup.md

    - Open a Git Bash console
    - `cd ./Repos`
    - `git clone https://github.com/robinmattern/AICodeR_test1-robin.git AICodeR`
-   - `cd AICoder`
+   - `cd AICodeR`
+   - If on a Mac, run `chmod 755 run-aicoder.sh`
+   - Also, make sure you have Node version 20.10+

 2. Create command, aicoder
    - `./run-aicoder.sh setup`
-   - Enter the password for ${USERNAME}:
+   - Enter the password for `${USERNAME}`:
-   - AICodeR will run: NPM install dotenv
+   - AICodeR will run: `NPM install dotenv`
-   - VSCode will be opened with AICodeR.code-workspace`
+   - VSCode will be opened with `AICodeR.code-workspace`
-   - If password fails, run: `copy aicoder to C:\Program Files\Git\usr\bin`
+   - If copy fails, run: `copy aicoder to C:\Program Files\Git\usr\bin`

 3. Run initial aicoder commands
-   - New Termminal
+   - In VSCode, open New Termminal
    - `aicoder`
    - `aicoder show vars`